Writing in Psychology Overview

-Critical Analyses or Reviews Research: Often called "term papers", a critical analysis of research narrowly examines and draws conclusions from existing literature on a topic of interest.
+Critical analyses or reviews of research: Often called "term papers," a critical analysis of research narrowly examines and draws conclusions from existing literature on a topic of interest.
 These are frequently written in upper-division survey courses.
 Our research paper handouts provide a detailed overview of how to write these types of research papers.

 Rhetorical Considerations and Style in Psychology Writing

 Knowing who you are writing for, why you are writing, and in what context is key to writing successfully within your psychology courses.

 Audience: Your audience is person or group of people you are writing for.
 In psychology courses, this is often your professor or teaching assistant, although you might also be asked to write for a "general audience of psychologists" or to your classmates.
 Your instructor may or may not indicate who your audience is for your paper, so it is always good to ask.
 In articles, it is more complex—a combination of reviewers, journal editors, and readers in your area of interest.

 Your audience's expectations about your writing determine: